strontic/strontic.github.io/xcyclopedia/library/amsi.dll-F6DBDC07A34E33FBB0ED3B738E209C52.md

 ## Possible Misuse

 *The following table contains possible examples of `amsi.dll` being misused.
-While `amsi.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `amsi.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --